salt-extensions/salt-extension-copier/docs/topics/extraction.md

     return False, "Missing 'foo' library"
 ```

-If the dependencies are all hard dependencies, you should declare them as such in your Saltext's
-`pyproject.toml` (in `dependencies`) and remove the conditional loading:
+If all the dependencies are hard dependencies, declare them in the `dependencies` section of your Saltext's {path}`pyproject.toml` and remove the conditional import logic:

 ```python
 import foo